 Below that you have the Overview section.
 This is where you can see a graph of your recent or past performance, and you can select a few different metrics to look at.
-By default, you’ll see how you have performed over the last year in terms of completed orders, total money earned, and total money lost through cancellations.
+By default, you’ll see how you have performed over the last 30 days in terms of completed orders, total money earned, and total money lost through cancellations.

 However, you want to ensure they are all good reviews of course!
 In my experience, as is clear from the image below, most buyers will either leave a 5-star review or they won’t leave one at all.
-The more reviews you get the more your credibility is boosted and thus the more orders you will receive.
+The more reviews you get the more your credibility is boosted and therefore the more orders you will receive.
 So, always shoot for more 5-star reviews!

 The final thing you’ll see at the bottom of the Fiverr Analytics page is the ‘World Domination’ graphic.
 This just shows you where you have received orders from, and it’s a nice feature.
-You can hover over the countries that are shaded in to see how many orders you have received from there.
+You can hover over the countries that are shaded in to see how many orders you have received from each place.